OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/scalar_types/screencast/slides.md

 </div>
 <div>

-- Different types of variables are used to store different kinds of data
-- The main scalar types are:
-  - int
-  - float
-  - boolean
-  - string
-- The type of a variable tells us what kind of information is stored in the variable
-  - e.g. an int variable contains a whole number
 - When you assign variables, the types are inferred, not declared upfront
 - Types can be inspected with `type()`
 - The type of a variable can be changed using the functions: